Skip to main content

 “Riveting . . .
 While surfacing fascinating new details . . .
 Kreitner also points to intriguing ways in which the slavery debate spurred reflection on assimilation vs. insularity that defined the next century of Jewish American thought.
 Readers will be engrossed.” ―Publishers Weekly

 This moderated one-hour program will be followed by a book signing with Richard Kreitner.
+ASL interpretation will be provided for discussion and Q&A. Assisted listening device technology is also available upon request.

 Doors open at 5:30pm.
 Advanced registration is suggested to ensure a seat in the theater.